hyperledger/fabric-rfcs/text/0000-channel-participation-api-without-system-channel.md

   organizations that compose the application consortium, and the organizations that run the ordering service.
 - These entities agree on a basic configuration for the channel, as expressed in the configtx.yaml file.
 - A single entity generates the channel genesis block, and all the entities inspect and agree that the block is correct.
-- All channel providers (one for each ordering org) create the channel on all their respective OSNs by invoking the "Create" command with said genesis block.
+- All channel participation admins (one for each ordering org) create the channel on all their respective OSNs by invoking the
+  "Create" command with said genesis block.
 - Channel admins (as defined by MSP config in said genesis block) can now join peers to the channel, and continue to configure the channel as usual.
 - The mechanism for coordination and agreement on the genesis block is out of the scope of this RFC.
-It is the responsibility of the channel admins and providers to supply the same genesis block during creation.
+It is the responsibility of the channel admins and participation admins to supply the same genesis block during creation.

 ### Adding a new OSN to an existing channel
 - The channel admins issue a config update transaction that adds the new OSN to the consenters set of the channel, and to the orderer endpoints.
 This introduces the new OSN to the existing OSNs and the peers.
-- The channel admins get the last config block of the channel, and provide it to the channel provider of the new OSN.
+- The channel admins get the last config block of the channel, and provide it to the channel participation admin of the new OSN.
   (These may be the same entity).
-- The channel provider of the new OSN invokes the "Join" command with said config block.
+- The channel participation admin of the new OSN invokes the "Join" command with said config block.

 ### Removing an OSN from an existing channel
 - The channel admins issue a config update transaction that removes the target OSN from the consenters set of the channel, as well as from the orderer endpoints.
 Care must be taken to ensure that the remaining OSNs can still function and reach consensus.
-- The channel provider of the target OSN invokes the "Delete" command with target channel name.
+- The channel participation admin of the target OSN invokes the "Delete" command with target channel name.

-### Transitioning to local channel-provisioning from system-channel-based channel creation
+### Transitioning to local channel participation management from system-channel-based channel creation
-- Configure all OSNs to accept channel provisioning commands from their respective local orderer channel providers.
+- Configure all OSNs to accept channel participation commands from their respective local orderer channel participation admins.
   This may require a reboot of all OSNs.
   This will allow OSNs to accept "List" commands and "Delete" of the system channel only.
 - Switch the system channel to maintenance mode, in order to stop channel creation TXs from coming in.
 - Delete the system channel on all OSNs.
-- OSNs will now accept the full set of channel provisioning commands.
+- OSNs will now accept the full set of channel participation commands.
-- It is the responsibility of all local orderer channel providers to delete the system channel from all OSNs.
+- It is the responsibility of all local orderer channel participation admins to delete the system channel from all OSNs.

-### Creating a system channel using the channel provisioning API
+### Creating a system channel using the channel participation API
 - Start one or more OSNs without any channels.
-These OSNs should be configured to accept channel provisioning commands from their respective local orderer channel providers.
+These OSNs should be configured to accept channel participation commands from their respective local orderer channel participation admins.
 These OSNs may belong to different organizations.
 - Generate (using configtxgen, as usual), the genesis block of a system channel.
 (The system channel contains the `Consortiums` config group, whereas application channels do not).
 - Create the system channel by invoking the "Create" command as described above, but supply the genesis block of the system channel, rather than that of an application channel.
-- The channel provisioning commands "Join" and "Create" will no longer accept commands, and channel creation can only be done using a config transaction on the system channel.
+- The channel participation command "Join" will no longer accept commands, and channel creation can only be done using a config transaction on the system channel.
-- The channel provisioning commands "List" and "Delete" will continue to function.
+- The channel participation commands "List" and "Delete" will continue to function.

 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation